intel/CPU-Manager-for-Kubernetes/docs/operator.md

 `pool` is requested by passing the desired value to the `--pool` flag when using `cmk isolate` as described in the [documentation][cmk-isolate].

 `cmk isolate` can use `--socket-id` flag to target on which socket application should be spawned.
-This flag is optional and if it's not used `cmk isolate` will use first not reserved core.
+This flag is optional, suitable only for __dataplane__ pool and if it's not used `cmk isolate` will use first not reserved core.

 `cmk isolate` also takes the `--conf-dir` and `--install-dir` flags.
 In the [cmk-isolate-pod template][isolate-template], the values for `--conf-dir` and `--install-dir` can be modified by changing the `path` values of the `hostPath`.